Anonymous registration for survivors of domestic abuse

-Women’s Aid are working with survivor and campaigner Mehala to ensure that all survivors of domestic abuse are able to register to vote anonymously.
+Women’s Aid has been working with survivor and campaigner Mehala to ensure that all survivors of domestic abuse are able to register to vote anonymously.

-Currently survivors of domestic abuse are legally allowed to register to vote anonymously in local and general elections to if they can prove their safety will be at risk if their address is published on the Electoral Register, which is a public document.
+Survivors of domestic abuse are legally allowed to register to vote anonymously in local and general elections.
+To do so, they must prove their safety would be at risk if their address is published on the Electoral Register, which is a public document.

 Become a Campaign Champion